Cloud-SPAN/02genomics/_episodes/01-writing-scripts.md

 When we log into the instance, we start in the `csuser` directory (the home directory).

-The files we will be using today and in future sessions are the `.fastq` files found under the relative path `~/shell_data/untrimmed_fastq`.
+The files we will be using today and in future sessions are the `.fastq` files found in  `shell_data/untrimmed_fastq`.
 FASTQ is a format for storing information about sequencing reads and their quality.
 We will be learning more about FASTQ files in a [future lesson on this course](https://cloud-span.github.io/03genomics/01-quality-control/index.html).

 ## Writing files

 In the Prenomics course we worked a lot with files that already existed, but what if we want to write our own files?
 We're not going to type in a FASTA file, but we'll see as we go through other tutorials, there are a lot of reasons we'll want to write a file, or edit an existing file.

 To add text to files, we're going to use a text editor called Nano.
-We're going to create a file to take notes about the data files in `~/shell_data/untrimmed_fastq`.
+We're going to create a file to take notes about the data files in `shell_data/untrimmed_fastq`.

 This is good practice when working in bioinformatics.
 We can create a file called `README.txt` that describes the data files in the directory or documents how the files in that directory were generated.
 As the name suggests, it's a file that we or others should read to understand the information in that directory.

-Let's change our working directory to `~/shell_data/untrimmed_fastq` using `cd`, then run `nano` to create a file called `README.txt`:
+Let's change our working directory to `shell_data/untrimmed_fastq` using `cd`, then run `nano` to create a file called `README.txt`:

 ~~~
-$ cd ~/shell_data/untrimmed_fastq
+$ cd shell_data/untrimmed_fastq
 $ nano README.txt
 ~~~
 {: .bash}